AakashH2006/GateZero/website-2-defense.md

 > Website 1 proves identity.
 The Gateway authorizes access.
 Website 2 independently protects the work session.

 This minimizes the dependency between Website 1 and Website 2 while maintaining strong controls over authorization, device identity, session security, and emergency access.

+---

+## 37. Open Items

+- **Log data classification, retention, and access control.** Deferred to final implementation/design — not specified in this document.